Cold Weather Payments

 How will I know if it’s cold enough to receive Cold Weather Payments?

 Cold Weather Payments only come into effect when the weather is, or is forecast to be, below zero degrees Celsius for seven consecutive days or more, between 1 November and 31 March each year.
-You can check the GOV.UK website to see if a payment is due in your area in England or Wales or check nidirect for Northern Ireland.
+You can check the GOV.UK website to see if a payment is due in your area in England and Wales or check nidirect for Northern Ireland.

 What’s the difference between Cold Weather Payments and the Winter Fuel Payment?

-Cold Weather Payments are £25 payments paid approximately two weeks after a cold spell, if you meet the eligibility criteria.
-The Winter Fuel Payment is paid as a lump sum of £100-£300 if you’re born before 26 September 1956 and you meet the eligibility criteria for it.
+The Winter Fuel Payment is paid as a lump sum of £100-£300 if you’re born before 26 September 1957 and you meet the eligibility criteria for it.
+This date updates every year to take account of people reaching pension age.
 Most payments are made automatically between November and December.
 See more on the Winter Fuel Payment.

 Will Cold Weather Payments affect my other benefits?